-(9) SPECIAL RATES FOR SUNDAYS AND HOLIDAYS .-- Any employee who is employed on any holiday specified in clause (14).

-be paid at the rate of the ordinary time in addition to the usual rate.
-All work done on Sundays shall be paid for at the rate of double time.
+- (9) Special Rates for Sundays and Holldays.-Any employee who is employed on any holiday specified in clause (14), shall be paid at the rate of the ordinary time in addition to the usual rate.

-- (10) MIDDAY MEAL.-An interval of not less than 30 minutes shall be allowed for the midday meal between the hours of 12 noon and 2 p.m. - (11) MINED FUNCTIONS.-Where an employee is engaged in any one week for more than half of such week at work in a higher class than he is employed to perform, he shall be paid for the full week at the highest rate payable for any such work under this Determination; but if he is engaged for less than half of any such week, he shall only be paid at the rates fixed by this Determination for the work he actually performs. - (12) MATERIALS TO BE PROVIDED.-Any person employed in wholly or partly preparing or manufacturing any article shall be paid 6d. per hour in addition to the lowest rate fixed by this Determination, unless the following are provided by the employer if required in the performance of the work:-Benches, wood or iron clamps over 2 ft.
-6 in., hand seriews (in excess of four), glue pots, and glue brushes and varnish brushes.
-Any employee engaged at French polishing shall be supplied with all materials, including rags, brusnes, and kit-box. - 13.
-Allowances for Travelling Time and Board.-All time reasonably occupied by an employee in travelling to or from work outside the factory and outside ordinary hours, and in travelling to and from work in a country district, if engaged in the metropolitan district for employment in a country district shall be treated as time of duty and paid for at ordinary rates up to a maximum of eight hours for the journey, except on Sundays, when time and a half rates shall be paid up to a maximum of eight hours for the journey.
+All work done on Sundays shall be paid for at the rate of double time. - (10) MIDDAY MEAL. -- An interval of not less than 30 minutes shall be allowed for the midday meal between the hours of - (11) MIXED FUNCTIONS.-Where an employee is engaged in any one week for more than half of such week at work in a higher class than he is employed to perform, he shall be paid for the full week at the highest rate payable for any such work under this Determination; but if he is engaged for less than half of any such week, he shall only be paid at the rates fixed by this Determination for the work he actually performs. - (12) MATERIALS TO BE PROVIDED.-Any person employed in wholly or partly preparing or manufacturing any article shall be paid 6d. per hour in addition to the lowest rate fixed by this Determination, unless the following are provided by the employer if required in the performance of the work:-Benches, wood or iron clamps over 2 ft.
+6 in., hand screws (in excess of four), glue pots, and glue brushes and varnish brushes.
+Any employee engaged at French polishing shall be supplied with all materials, including rags, brushes, and kit-box. - (13) ALLOWANCES FOR TRAVELLING TIME AND BOARD.-All time reasonably occupied by an employee in travelling to or from work outside the factory and outside ordinary hours, and in travelling to and from work in a country district, if engaged in the metropolitan district for employment in a country district shall be treated as time of duty and paid for at ordinary rates up to a maximum of eight hours for the journey, except on Sundays, when time and a half rates shall be paid up to a maximum of eight hours for the journey.
 Provided that, where an employee proceeds direct from his home to a job outside the factory, he shall be paid for all time reasonably occupied in travelling to the job in excess of the time usually taken to go from his home to the factory.

-All fares and reasonable travelling expenses incurred by an employee in such travelling, including the cost (if any) incurred for meals-together with the reasonable cost of board and lodging, if the employee has to be away from his home for a night-shall be middly the employee.
+All farces and reasonable travelling expenses incurred by an employee in such travelling, including the cost (if any) incurred for meals-together with the reasonable cost of board and lodging, if the employee has to be away from his home for a night-shall be paid to the employee.